 Our significant accounting policies are integral to understanding the results reported.
-Our accounting policies are described in the December 31, 2015 notes to consolidated financial statements "NOTE 1 - NATURE OF OPERATIONS AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES".
+Our accounting policies are described in the December 31, 2016 notes to consolidated financial statements "NOTE 1 - NATURE OF OPERATIONS AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES".
 We believe that of our significant accounting policies, the following may involve a higher degree of judgement and complexity.

-Loans: Loans that management has the intent and ability to hold for the foreseeable future or until maturity or payoff are reported at the principal balance outstanding, net of previous charge-offs and an allowance for loan losses.
+Loans: Loans that management has the intent and ability to hold for the foreseeable future or until maturity or payoff are reported at the principal balance outstanding, net of previous charge-offs and an allowance for loan losses, and for purchased loans, net of unamortized purchase premiums and discounts.
 Interest income is accrued on the unpaid principal balance.

 Purchased Credit Impaired Loans: As a part of previous acquisitions, we acquired certain loans for which there was, at acquisition, evidence of deterioration of credit quality since origination.
-These purchased credit impaired loans were recorded at the amount paid, such that there is no carryover of the seller's allowance for loan losses.
+These purchased credit impaired loans were recorded at the acquisition date fair value, such that there is no carryover of the seller's allowance for loan losses.
 After acquisition, losses are recognized by an increase in the allowance for loan losses.
 Such purchased credit impaired loans are accounted for individually.
 We estimate the amount and timing of expected cash flows for each loan, and the expected cash flows in excess of the amount paid are recorded as interest income over the remaining life of the loan (accretable yield).
 The excess of the loan's contractual principal and interest over expected cash flows is not recorded (non-accretable difference).
 Over the life of the loan, expected cash flows continue to be estimated.
 If the present value of the expected cash flows is less than the carrying amount, a loss is recorded.
 If the present value of the expected cash flows is greater than the carrying amount, it is recognized as part of future interest income.